Do plastic surgery and filler change people’s style essences?

 Below are three celebrities who have allegedly had nose jobs.
 Post-nose job, they still have very different nose shapes and sizes from one another.
 Their plastic surgeons likely understand that to maintain harmony, the nose needs to retain its basic shape.

-Based on the available evidence, if you get thoughtful, expertly-done plastic surgery—which celebrities tend to have the funds to afford—the results will be consistent with the shapes and vibes of your original face and unlikely to change your style type.
+Based on the available evidence, if you get thoughtful, expertly-done plastic surgery—which celebrities tend to be able to afford—the results will be consistent with the shapes and vibes of your original face and unlikely to change your style type.

 Filler and plastic surgery don’t affect accuracy of typing